charly18-ops/meli0631_9103_Major-Project/README.md

 # meli0631_9103_Major-Project
 ## The function I choose -- User Interaction
 ## About how to interact with the work
-Press space button on the keyboard to change random background color.
+Press space button on the keyboard to change background color randomly.
 Hovering mouse on the concentric circles will render them move slightly.
 ## Inspiration

 ## Technical explanation
 Based on group work, I add orange inter-circle curves，key-press interactive effect, and mouse-hover interaction fuction.

 For the inter-circle curve：
 1. Create drawInterCircleCurves to draw curves around each Sipral Circle.
 2. Setting up curves by using curveCount and outerRadius to define size and shape.